matejgj/psytxt/content/datasets/all/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Datasets
-summary: Get more information about the datasets we compiled
+summary: Get more information about our datasets
 weight: 1

 # Page metadata.